 I’ve discovered that rainboots are really great for rain and snow.
 You can wear huge fuzzy socks in them and if you find a good pair, they can actually be pretty cute.

 My little jackets from home are just not cutting it.
 BUT since they are so thin, they are great for layering (as everyone else said).
 Don’t disregard what you used to wear in the Winter, just add it on!
 Plus, layers can look really great with different textures and lengths.

 I haven’t used them yet but my sister gave me some little earmuffs that go underneath your hair.
 They’re pretty unnoticeable and they don’t mess up your hair.

 I think the trick is to cover up as much of your body as possible.
-Just know that when you are cold and dreaming of your warmer home, I WILL BE TOO!posted almost 5 years ago
+Just know that when you are cold and dreaming of your warmer home, I WILL BE TOO!posted about 5 years ago

 I agree with everyone here!
 Layers, tights, scarves are all key items.
 Depending on how cold it is and if they salt your roads I would recommend rainboots like @cordeliajoy mentioned.
 I moved to Toronto, Canada and they salt their roads like crazy – I’ve ruined too many boots.
 Riding boots are a good option, they’re waterproof and stylish.
-I have a pair that I got for $10 at a garage sale and they’re definitely my favourite and super functionalposted almost 5 years ago
+I have a pair that I got for $10 at a garage sale and they’re definitely my favourite and super functionalposted about 5 years ago

 1. hats (berets, fedoras, bowlers, knit caps, etc)